Some posts contain compensated links. Please read this disclaimer for more info.

 The Gaziantep Zeugma Mosaic Museum is a popular site.
 The museum houses one of the world’s most important collections of Roman-era mosaic floor art, all of which were rescued from the nearby Belkis-Zeugma archaeological site before it was submerged under the Birecik Dam’s waters.

 Wandering the old town area of Gaziantep is one of the city’s true pleasures.
 Its numerous baklava shops and compact bazaar alleys, which are packed with traditional craftwork stores and historic coffee houses, could easily take up an entire day of your time.
+So, if you’re planning a culinary tour of Turkey, Gaziantep is absolutely one of the towns in Turkey to visit.

 The history of Mardin reads like a “who’s who” of conquest.
 The town has been fought over by the Assyrians, Arabs, Seljuk Dynasties, Kurdish, Persian, Mongols, and Ottomans.